 Show, don’t tell.

 The best instructions and problem-solving manuals show readers how to fix the problem.
 Not only does this include clear, concise writing but it also includes images, graphs, and videos when applicable.
 It involves breaking directions down into their simplest steps so no one gets lost and frustrated.

 Finally, after you’ve written an article, have someone else read it to ensure it clearly communicates what it’s supposed to.
 Sometimes what makes sense to us as writers doesn’t make sense to our readers.

 A second pair of eyes is essential to making sure we’ve properly and thoroughly explained the process.

 How to Use a Knowledge Base in a Call Center

 This is where your knowledge base can support employees as well as your customers.
-If an employee isn’t sure where to start or needs a quick refresher on a troubleshooting process, they should turn to the knowledge base for help.
+If an employee isn’t sure where to start or needs a quick refresher, they should turn to the knowledge base for help.
 It can be a handy resource to leverage when you’re expected to provide quick responses over the phone.

 With your team now ready to go, let’s finish up by looking at some knowledge base software that can make your content stand out from the competition.